jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 Again do note that on the Mobula7 HD listing in Banggood they warn about some potential issues with Betaflight if you are using the latest version of the configurator (10.5.0 or 10.5.1):

 _"New betaflight configurator 10.5.0 and 10.5.1 are not compatible for Mobula7 HD very well for now.
-We suggest to use Betaflight configurator 10.4.0"_
+We suggest using Betaflight configurator 10.4.0"_

 I have been using Betaflight Configurator 10.4.0 and had no issues whatsoever.
 Here's the full stock configuration.